BoardSource: Current status

 BoardSource is based in Washington, D.C., and has an annual budget in fiscal year 2013 of approximately $6 million.
 It maintains a staff of more than 40 employees.
 In addition, the organization has an affiliated pool of associates who conduct consulting and training engagements around the country on behalf of the organization.

 BoardSource collaborates with organizations such as the Corporation for Public Broadcasting, the American Association of Museums, the Boys and Girls Clubs of America, Habitat for Humanity International, the National Council of La Raza and the United Way of America to provide guidance on what constitutes good governance and to offer educational opportunities in new approaches to governance.

 According to its website, "BoardSource supports a community of more than 90,000 individuals with customized diagnostics, live and virtual trainings, membership programs, and a comprehensive library of governance resources and publications that include original content."

 Initiatives

 In addition to its own web portal, BoardSource managed the online platform Exceptional Boards (now defunct) and the online portal Leading with Intent.
 Leading with Intent is a rolling annual report on nonprofit board governance across the United States that captures and compares social sector governance data since 1994.

-Board of Directors
+Board of directors

-BoardSource's own board of directors includes:
+BoardSource's board of directors includes: